Diyow/PACE/README.md

           "email": "admin@example.com",
           "password": "YourChosenPlainTextPassword", // The script will hash this "role": "admin" / "attendee"
-          // Add any other required fields from your User model }
+        }
         ```
     4.  **Run the Hashing Script:** From your terminal, in the project's root directory, execute the `hash-passwords.js` script.